 - If a specific task is impossible for a student to carry out, consider an alternative assignment.

-- Arrange with High Tech Center to provide alternative testing formats (e.g. oral, large print, bold print, Braille or taped).
+- Arrange with High Tech Center to provide alternative testing formats (e.g. oral, large print, bold print, Braille or recorded).

-- Allow extended time for tests when recommended by the CSD.
+- Allow extended time for tests when recommended by DSPS.

 - Other adaptations suited to specific situations (such as tactile materials in presenting graphs or illustrations, or "real-time" interpretation of video or stage presentations) may be helpful.